cfogrady/VitalWear/README.md

 of Bandai's Vital Bracelet BE for Wear OS.
 It will eventually also run unique gameplay using DIM and BE Memory data.

-This project cannot be run without having access to a Vital Bracelet BE and the cards with which the user intends to play.
+This project cannot be run without having access to a Vital Bracelet and the cards with which the user intends to play.
 This project is meant to facilitate enhanced gameplay for legitimate customers of Bandai's Vital Bracelet and DIM/BE Memory cards.
 For this reason, all new card images imported into the app require validation against Bandai's Vital Bracelet and the physical card.